LazaUK/AIFoundry-ResponsesAPI-JavaScript/README.md

 Response received!

 ──────────────────────────────────────────────────
-JavaScript is a high-level, interpreted programming language primarily used to create interactive and dynamic content on websites.
-It runs in web browsers and can also be used on servers with Node.js.
+JavaScript is a high-level, interpreted programming language commonly used to create interactive effects within web browsers.
+It enables dynamic content such as animations, form validation, and handling user events on websites.
+Additionally, JavaScript can be used on the server side with environments like Node.js.
 ──────────────────────────────────────────────────
 ```

+## Part 5: Test of Conversations API

+> [WARNING]
+> At the time of writing in January 2026, Conversations API is still not supported in Azure OpenAI.
+If you are interested in this capability, please upvote [here](https://feedback.azure.com/d365community/idea/a151a81e-00a9-f011-aa44-7c1e52926d78).